jacob404/promod-future/currentbuild/README.txt

 4.5
+- Snow and Christmas lights are back for a limited time.
+Another campaign has been lit up this year!
+Snow can be disabled with !nosnow
 - Blocked audio lines and captions for when a survivor sees a hunter, to prevent sneaky hunters being exposed.
 - Fixed spawn timers being set too low in reflux.
 - Fixed boomer hordes being too large in reflux.